jessepav/lacygoill-wiki-backup/vim/compiler.md

     │                                  │ the item is %m    │ the item is NOT %m          │
     ├──────────────────────────────────┼───────────────────┼─────────────────────────────┤
-    │ the items are spread across      │ the matched texts │ the first matched text wins │ │ several multi-line formats       │ are concatenated  │                             │
+    │ the items are spread across      │ the matched texts │ the first matched text wins │ │ several multiline formats        │ are concatenated  │                             │
     ├──────────────────────────────────┼───────────────────┼─────────────────────────────┤
     │ the items are in a single format │ E372              │ E372                        │
     └──────────────────────────────────┴───────────────────┴─────────────────────────────┘